Responsive image

 How do sponsored advertisements affect product market concentration, through their effects on firms' pricing and consumer behaviour?
 To analyse this, I develop a theory of digital markets where an intermediary provides a platform for firms to advertise their product and where consumers need to engage in costly search if they want to learn about the product characteristics.
 First, I show that when prices are observable prior to the costly product inspection, the less prominent (lower in the search order) firm is forced to lower its price in order to attract more visitors, thus putting it at a competitive disadvantage.
 Second, I augment this model by allowing the intermediary to determine endogenously, through an auction, the order in which products are displayed and the advertising commissions to be paid (per-click).
 I show that the pass-through from these commissions to product prices is actually higher for the less prominent firm, thus further putting it at a competitive disadvantage.
 In equilibrium, these asymmetries in consumer price elasticity and commission pass-through lead to lower competition, consumer surplus and total transactions in the product market.
 Third, I show that the pay per- click business model is intermediary-optimal while the pay per-sale and the consumer subscription fee models improve consumer surplus at the expense of the intermediary.
 Fourth, I provide novel empirical evidence that is consistent with some key predictions of the model.
 These results contribute to the ongoing policy discussions on the effect of dominant digital platforms on product market concentration.

-* Sleeping with the Enemy?
-How Politicians' Environment Shapes their Exchanges with Interest Groups with Miguel Espinosa and Giorgio Zanarone
+* Sleeping With The Enemy?
+How Constituents Constrain Politicians’ Behavior Towards Interest Groups with Miguel Espinosa and Giorgio Zanarone

 Abstract Draft